 the time and had a 4-pin socket that mates

-directly with the flying lead of the receiver.
+directly with the fixed lead of the receiver.

-The unit consumes approx. 50 mA from the 7.5V LT rail
+The unit draws approx. 50 mA from the 7.5V LT rail

 and 5 to 8 mA from the 90V HT rail.